 Traditionally, the star of this famous Burmese salad, laphet, is made by fermenting just-picked tea leaves for several months underground.
 While laphet is starting to be imported, it is still hard to find.
-This version, using readily available green tea, offers a quick alternative.
+This version of tea leaf salad, using readily available green tea, offers a quick alternative.

-Tips: To prepare Fried Garlic & Fried Garlic Oil: Place a fine-mesh strainer over a heatproof bowl.
+To prepare Fried Garlic & Fried Garlic Oil: Place a fine-mesh strainer over a heatproof bowl.
 Heat 1/3 cup canola oil in a small skillet over medium heat.
 Reduce heat to low and add 1/4 cup sliced garlic; cook, stirring frequently, until the garlic is golden brown, about 4 minutes.
 Pour the garlic and oil through the strainer.
-Transfer the garlic to a paper-towel-lined plate.
+Transfer the garlic to a paper towel-lined plate.
 Reserve the oil to use on salads.
 Store fried garlic airtight in a cool dark place for up to 1 month; refrigerate the oil for up to 2 months.

 To prepare Fried Yellow Split Peas: Soak 1/3 cup yellow split peas in water for at least 4 hours or up to 12 hours.
 Drain and pat dry.
 Place a fine-mesh strainer over a heatproof bowl.
 Heat 3/4 cup canola oil in a small skillet over medium heat.
 Add the split peas and cook, stirring often, until they start to turn a deep mustard color, 4 to 6 minutes.
 Pour the split peas and oil through the strainer (discard the oil).
-Transfer the split peas to a paper-towel-lined plate.
+Transfer the split peas to a paper towel-lined plate.
 Store airtight at room temperature for up to 2 weeks.

 To prepare Dried Shrimp Powder: Put 2 Tbsp. dried shrimp in a coffee grinder reserved for grinding spices.
 Pulse until ground to a fluffy powder.
 Store airtight at room temperature for up to 3 days or freeze for up to 6 months.